teonji/RaPi-Smarthome/README.md

+# New Style RaPi-Smarthome by teonji
+- Re-design RaPi-Smarthome's new style of Moehn Sebastian
+- Added "STORED MUSIC" featured
+- Added responsive featured to make the app works with all mobile devices.

+# Next featured
+- Login
+- Stored music songs list
+- Radio list

 # RaPi-Smarthome
 Some private work to create a web-app that can communicate with 433 MHz devices and the Bose SoundTouch speakers.
 - `app.js` is the main backend and is handling communication to 433 MHz devices and frontend and DB related actions